The Man from O.R.G.Y.

-The Man from O.R.G.Y. (also known as The Real Gone Girls) is a 1970 comedy film directed by James Hill and starring Robert Walker Jr., Louisa Moritz, Slappy White, Lynne Carter and Steve Rossi.
+The Man from O.R.G.Y.
+(Organization for the Rational Guidance of Youth) (also known as The Real Gone Girls) is a 1970 comedy film directed by James Hill and starring Robert Walker Jr., Louisa Moritz, Slappy White, Lynne Carter and Steve Rossi, based on the 1965 novel of the same name by Ted Mark.
 It was filmed in Puerto Rico and New York City.
 The film has elements of espionage and sex.

-Plot summary
+Plot

-Protagonist Steve Victor (Robert Walker Jr.) is a spy and scientific investigator for the group Organization for the Rational Guidance of Youth (O.R.G.Y.).
+Steve Victor is a spy and scientific investigator for the group Organization for the Rational Guidance of Youth (O.R.G.Y.).
 Victor is given a mission to determine the location of three prostitutes who are due $15 million from their deceased female manager.
 Victor starts on the trail knowing only that the three women each has a tattoo on her buttocks of a gopher grinning.
-He is stymied in his efforts by hired assassins Luigi (Steve Rossi) and Vito (Slappy White).
+He is stymied in his efforts by hired assassins Luigi and Vito.
 Luigi and Vito have an interest in the investigation because they provided financing for the burlesque business.
-Another prostitute Gina (Louisa Moritz) states her lack of interest in her owed portion of the money as she does not wish her wealthy spouse to find out about her activities.
+Another prostitute Gina states her lack of interest in her owed portion of the money as she does not wish her wealthy spouse to find out about her activities.
 Gina tells Victor some clues about how to locate the other two women, although Victor later discovers they are both deceased.
 Gina had murdered them for in actuality she wants the money.
 She kills Vito by thrusting a knife into him as he is planning on murdering Victor.
 Gina turns to kill Victor, but he first shoots the woman and she dies after falling from a window.